-'''

-n1 $ mpdboot -n 2

-n1 $ mpdtrace -l

-n1 $ mpiexec -l -n 2 /bin/hostname
+n1 \$ mpdboot -n 2 n1 \$ mpdtrace -1 n1 \$ mpiexec -1 -n 2 /bin/hostname

-'''

 The mpdboot command should read the mpd.hosts file created above and run an mpd on each of the two machines.
 The mpdtrace and mpiexec show the ring up and functional.
-To bring the ring down:
+Options that may be useful are: